tmkhwana/tmkhwana/README.md

   <p> Excited to collaborate, learn, and maybe share a coding snack or two.
    This journey is beginner-friendly – I'm just trying to have some coding fun!</p>

+<h4>💖 Fun fact</h4>
-Fun fact **I'm the silent charm in the room, rocking a combo of quiet vibes, undeniable prettiness, and a laugh that's on a perpetual joy ride! 🤫💁‍♀️😄**
+  <p> I'm the silent charm in the room, rocking a combo of quiet vibes, undeniable prettiness, and a laugh that's on a perpetual joy ride! 🤫💁‍♀️😄</p>

 Check out the tech stacks I've tamed below and let's make some digital magic! 🎩💻